makesites/kisscms/readme.md

 Description
 -----------
-A CMS lightning fast to setup and easy to use The main goal was the creation of an environment to easily create new content on a website while lifting unecessary barriers on extensibility and customization.
+A CMS lightning fast to setup and easy to use.
+One of the main objectives is to create an environment where editing content is dead simple while at the same time it accomodating in extensibility and customization by lifting unecessary barriers.
 Although it's origin derives from KISSMVC, a simple PHP MVC framework, it's course is totally diverted and has independednt development.
+The architecture has also been greatily inspired by the Node.js and jQuery principles.

 Setup